ufsccosmos/PSFGAN-GaMorNet/README.md

 ```

 ### Transfer learning with real galaxies
-In this section, we will illustrate details in training multi-band PSFGAN and fine-tuning previously trained GaMorNet, all using real galaxies (realistic simulated AGN).
+In this section, we will illustrate details in training multi-band `PSFGAN` and fine-tuning previously trained `GaMorNet`, all using real galaxies (realistic simulated AGN).

 Before proceed, please familarize yourself about the "Initial training with simulated galaxies" section.
 Since there is a huge overlap, we will not go over every detail.
 Instead, we will highlight their difference (whenever there is one).